My Life as a Teacher-Ranger-Teacher at Rocky Mountain National Park

 On Thursday, students traveled a short distance to Lily Lake to experience a GPS scavenger hunt, an aquatic ecology program, and a trout fishing lesson.
 My job was again to teach the concepts of watershed and the Continental Divide by facilitating the aquatic ecology program.
 The students were divided into two groups: one group started with Ranger Dave doing macroinvertebrate collection and the other group started with me doing an abiotic survey and chemical testing.

-I discovered that "flexibility" has a whole new meaning when it comes to instruction in the outdoors.
+What I learned I discovered that "flexibility" has a whole new meaning when it comes to instruction in the outdoors.
 The environmental conditions were not that of a comfortable, climate-controlled classroom.
 Monday's visit to Greeley came with intense heat and a plentiful population of mosquitos.
 The students needed (indoor) modifications to their program in order to make the program enjoyable and meaningful.
 The flood watch for the Big Thompson River caused an abrupt change to our location and to the science journal we spent awhile creating.
 Thursday's lesson started with a bluebird day and ended with cloud cover and wind.
 Although the students learned a lot and appeared to be having a good time, the weather no doubt had some challenging impacts.

-As a group, we debriefed this program quite extensively.
+Reflection As a group, we debriefed this program quite extensively.
 We noted that there were several variables in this program and that we would like to re-direct the goals and focus for next year.
 This program originally started with a science focus; hence the 2 days spent comparing The Poudre River's aquatic ecology with other east-moving waterways in RMNP.
 However, the students could have benefitted more from an introductory camping theme as they were struggling with outdoor living skills, changes in weather, and available mountain-style recreation activities.
 Themes aside, the students had an amazing opportunity to experience RMNP.
 This was certainly evident by the smiles and friendships shown on the culminating slide show on the last day.

 July 13, 2011